simonwep/pickr/README.md

     // If set to false it would directly apply the selected color on the button and preview.
     comparison: true,

     // Default color
     default: 'fff',

+    // Optional color swatches. null by default which means it's disabled.
+    // Types are all these allowed which can be used in pickr e.g. hex, hsv(a), hsl(a), rgb(a) and cmyk
+    swatches: ['#F44336', '#E91E63', '#9C27B0', '#673AB7'],

     // Default color representation.
     // Valid options are `HEX`, `RGBA`, `HSVA`, `HSLA` and `CMYK`.